Yiddish: Comparison with Hebrew

 Patah in open syllable, as well as hataf patah, are unpredictably split between A_{1} and A_{2}: קַדַּחַת, נַחַת //kaˈdɔχɜs, ˈnaχɜs//; חֲלוֹם, חֲתֻנָּה //ˈχɔlɜm, ˈχasɜnɜ//.
+A shva typically reduces to zero, or becomes an "e" vowel (E_{1}); some exceptions exist, however.

 Grammar

 Yiddish grammar can vary slightly depending on the dialect.
 The main article focuses on standard form of Yiddish grammar while also acknowledging some dialectal differences.
 Yiddish grammar has similarities to the German grammar system, as well as grammatical elements from Hebrew and Slavic languages.

 Writing system

 Yiddish is written in the Hebrew alphabet, but its orthography differs significantly from that of Hebrew.
 In Hebrew, many vowels are represented only optionally by diacritical marks called niqqud whereas Yiddish uses letters to represent all vowels.
 Several Yiddish letters consist of another letter combined with a niqqud mark resembling a Hebrew letter–niqqud pair, but each of those combinations is an inseparable unit representing a vowel alone, not a consonant–vowel sequence.
 The niqqud marks have no phonetic value on their own.

 In most varieties of Yiddish, however, words borrowed from Hebrew are written in their native forms without application of Yiddish orthographical conventions.